-The Management Board is responsible for the other information contained in the Consolidated Annual and Sustainability Report in addition to the consolidated financial statements, our auditor's report thereon and our auditor's report on the sustainability information.
+The Management Board is responsible for the other information contained in the annual report in addition to the consolidated financial statements, our auditor's report and our limited assurance report on the sustainability information thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.